Sarahlouhast/pands-problems-sheet/README.md

 Code Explanation:

 Firstly, we must import module "datetime" to work with dates in Python.
+Using the datetime.today() to check the current local datetime, next the weekday() method returns the day of the week as an integer, where Monday is 0 and Sunday is 6, this will be storied in a variable called weekno.
+Using the weekday method as integer values for 0-4 relate to Monday-Friday, while 5,6 are Saturday,Sunday, <5 will relate to any weekdays.
+If not <5, then 5(Saturday), 6 (Sunday) will relate to weekend days.
+The result will print out the given statement according to which day of the week it is.

 References: